How to Enable Passkeys on iOS to Create Your walllet

 Passkeys are the new, safer way to create your crypto wallet, with cold wallet level security, without passwords, recovery phrases, or long codes.
 They protect your walllet using your fingerprint or face ID.

-If you're using an Android phone and haven't turned on passkeys yet, this guide is for you.
+If you're using an iphone and haven't turned on passkey yet, this guide is for you.
 It’s quick, easy, and totally worth it.

 Requirements: